By Deborah Jeanne Sergeant

 Young women also need to get plenty of calcium to enjoy strong bones later in life.

-Taking care of your teeth — flossing daily, brushing after meals, avoiding sugary and starchy snacks and visiting your dentist regularly — correlates with heart health, mounting evidence indicates.
+Taking care of your teeth — flossing daily, brushing after meals, avoiding sugary and starchy snacks and visiting your general dentistry practitioner regularly — correlates with heart health, mounting evidence indicates.
 Take care of any dental issues promptly.
 If you have missing teeth, dental implants are a great solution to restore your full smile.
+In addition, these dental implants can last a lifetime if they’re taken care of properly.
 Also make sure that you check online reviews very thoroughly before choosing a dentist (or even for your current dentists as you may find some shocking revelations in there!) as it’s scary how bad some are, we had some dental treatment at a wonderful dentists in Richmond recently who were ridiculously good and we found them from their reviews on Google.

 Prepare for pregnancy.
 Discuss with your health care provider health issues before you conceive and contraception if you want to space your children or once your family is complete.